airshipit/airshipctl/CONTRIBUTING.md

 to a "ready for review" label to indicate to the community that you are seeking reviews.

-In your commit message, be sure to include a bracketed tag for the issue you are addressing from GitHub Issues.
-For example, if you are addressing the issue
+In your commit message, be sure to include a reference for the issue you are addressing from GitHub Issues.
+There are three ways of doing this:

-\#17, you would start your commit message with `[#17] <Commit Message>`.
+1. Add a statement in your commit message in the format of `Relates-To: #X`.
+This will add a link on issue "#X" to your change.
+2. Add a statement in your commit message in the format of `Closes: #X`.
+This will add a link on issue "#X" to your change and will close the issue when your change merges.
+3. Add a bracketed tag at the beginning of your commit message in the format of `[#X] <begin commit message>`.
+This will add a link on issue "#X" to your change.
+This method is considered a fallback in lieu of the other two methods.

+Any issue references should be evaluated within 15 minutes of being uploaded.

 ## Reviewing Changes